sccn/sccn.github.io/tutorials/misc/Exporting_Data.md

 tutorial](/tutorials/06_RejectArtifacts/RunICA.html) for more
 details on sphere and weight matrices.

 ![](/assets/images/Pop_editset.gif)

-### Exporting events
+Exporting events
+---

-Event information can also be exported to a .csv file (a plain text file containing comma-separated values; a tab is used as delimiter).
+Event information can also be exported to a .txt file (a plain text file containing tab-separated values).
 This file can be opened with any text editor, OpenOffice Calc, or Microsoft Excel, for example.

 You may import the tutorial data <i>eeglab_data.set</i> in the
 <i>sample_data</i> under EEGLAB.
-To export all events of the currently loaded EEG file, select menu item <span style="color: brown">File → Export → Events to text file</span>.
+To export all events of the currently loaded EEG file, select the menu item <span style="color: brown">File → Export → Events to text file</span>.
 A dialog window pops up asking for the name and location of the .csv file.
 The first row of the file contains the names of the event fields.
-Note that there is additional column "number", which is not an event field.
+Note that there is an additional column "number", which is not an event field.

 ![](/assets/images/Spreadsheet_event.png)

-If you want more control over export options, you should use the command line version of this tool.
-In the MATLAB command window, enter the following code to achieve the same result as before with the GUI:
+If you want more control over export options, you should use the command-line version of the [pop_expevents.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_expevents.m) function.
+An alternative function, [eeg_eventtable.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_expevents.m), has additional options for exporting events.

-matlab
-events = eeg_eventtable(EEG, 'exportFile', 'test.csv');

-In addition, a table with all events is displayed in the command window by default.
-The additional (first) index column can be disabled, and the time unit of the latency and duration event fields can be set to seconds or samples (default).
-The event structure is stored in a cell array for convenient access.
-See the help of the [eeg_eventtable.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_eventtable.m) function for additional details.